TicketsBot-cloud/docs/src/commands/gdpr.md

 **Will I be notified if my request fails?**

-Yes, you'll receive a notification explaining why the request failed.
+Yes, you'll receive an ephemeral follow-up message and the original message will be updated explaining why the request failed.

+**Can I select multiple servers at once?**

+Yes!
+For "All transcripts from servers" and "All your messages in servers" options, you can select multiple servers using the multi-select dropdown menu (if you have 25 or fewer eligible servers) or by entering comma-separated server IDs (if you have more than 25).

+**What's the difference between deleting transcripts and anonymizing messages?**

+- **Deleting transcripts:** Completely removes the entire transcript file for all tickets.
+This requires server ownership.
+- **Anonymizing messages:** Replaces your messages with anonymized text while keeping the transcript intact.
+This does not require server ownership.

 **Can I request an export of my data before deletion?**

 Currently, data export is not available through the bot.
 Please contact support via the support server for data export requests.

-**Does message deletion affect other users' ability to see the transcript?**
+**Does message anonymization affect other users' ability to see the transcript?**

 No, only your messages are anonymized.
-The transcript remains visible with your messages replaced.
+The transcript remains visible to others, but your messages and username will be replaced.

 **What if I accidentally request deletion of the wrong data?**

 Unfortunately, there is no undo function.
-Deleted data cannot be recovered.
+Deleted data and anonymized messages cannot be recovered.
 Always double-check your request before confirming.

+**What happens if the GDPR worker is offline?**

+If the GDPR processing service is temporarily unavailable, you'll see an error message and won't be able to submit requests.
+Try again in a few minutes, or contact support if the issue persists.

+**Do I need to stay in the support server or keep my DMs open?**

+No, once your request is queued, it will continue processing even if you close your DMs or are offline.
+You'll receive the completion notification when you next open your DMs with the bot.

 ## Resources